 APRA aims to ensure stability in the financial sector by identifying and addressing idiosyncratic and industry-wide risks.
-In supervising banks, insurers and superannuation entities we provide confidence to the depositors, policy holders and members as to their chosen organisation’s solvency.
+In supervising banks, insurers and superannuation entities we provide confidence to the depositors, policyholders and members as to their chosen organisation’s solvency.

-My role is in frontline where I am responsible for supervising for a major banks wealth management arm.
+My role is in frontline where I am responsible for supervising a major bank's wealth management arm.
 As a team we engage in consultation with the organisation by conducting targeted reviews of key risk areas, analyse quarterly data and annual financial documents, and respond to ad hoc issues.
-Our division is the first point of contact for industry and we develop good working relationships with our entities to towards achieving the best outcome for both business and the customer.
+Our division is the first point of contact for industry and we develop good working relationships with our entities towards achieving the best outcome for both business and the customer.

 APRA is not always in the spotlight given the highly sensitive nature of our work, but plays a critical role in the health of the financial system.

 Moving around frequently as a kid my family eventually settled in the north-west of Sydney.
 After leaving school I tried my hand at a few different degrees before taking a leave of absence from the academic world to work in hospitality and refine my espresso making capabilities.
 When I moved to London and was notified I would collect seven quid an hour in a very well respected café, I realised it was probably time I return to study.
 I received notification I was accepted for a Bachelor of Commerce at the University of Wollongong in a hostel in Istanbul.

 Moving to Wollongong proved to be one of the best decisions I’ve made.
 A world away from the crowds of Sydney, I was able to eliminate the distractions that had held me back in the past and pick up a few new hobbies living in an area that is spoiled for outdoor activities.
 I made lifetime friends and graduated three and half years later with a Bachelor of Economics and Finance.